How Do We Measure AI Literacy: Developing a Scale That Captures Both Knowledge and Confidence?

 RQ 2

-How does self-reported AI literacy relate to objectively measured knowledge, and what does the calibration gap look like across the population?
+How does self-reported AI literacy relate to objectively measured knowledge, and what calibration patterns appear across the population?

 Research Process